libxmq/xmq/README.md

 }
 ```

+Opposite pretty printing, any xmq/htmq document (including multiple
+line comments) can also be printed in a compact form on a single line.

+`car{speed=50km/h color=red brand='Le roy'}`

 The xmq format can exactly represent the content of the xml/html file
 and can therefore be converted back to xml/html after any editing has
 been done.
 It might not however generate exactly the same xml/html
-file, byte per byte, because xmq uses its own set of choices for:
+file, byte per byte, because xmq uses its own set of choices for
 pretty printing, quotes and escaping.

 For html you can use the suffix htmq to indicate that you have written